Kate Hudson Reminds Us She Has A Phenomenal Singing Voice, Returns To ‘Ellen’

 Check out Kate Hudson talking more about her singing, her dating, and her kids, on The Ellen Show recap below.

-[Featured image by Photo by Gareth Cattermole/Getty Images]
+[Featured Image by Gareth Cattermole/Getty Images]